guettli/git-tips/executables-in-github-action.md

 # Executables in Github Actions

-These executables are available in Github Actions:
+These executables are available in Github Actions.

+There are two lists: from `/bin` and from `/usr/bin`.

 ... in bin
 ```